-When your call center agents know that they can rely on a script as a guide on how to handle customer issues, they will spend more time listening to the customer, rather than worrying about how to handle a particular inquiry.
+When your contact center agents know that they can rely on a script as a guide on how to handle customer issues, they will spend more time listening to the customer, rather than worrying about how to handle a particular inquiry.

 Because your call center agents can use call center scripts to learn your processes on the job and keep the script as a guide, they won't have to spend as much time in training sessions.

 If used wisely, call scripting can also help reduce agent turnover.
-With a call center script as a guide, your agents won’t feel pressured to learn all of your processes and be able to recite them back to you and the customer.
+With a contact center script as a guide, your agents won't feel pressured to learn all of your processes and be able to recite them back to you and the customer.

 By reviewing how your top performing agents handle your calls, you can incorporate some of their best practices into your call center scripts and teach lower performing agents on how to increase their performance.
 This will increase your customer satisfaction as your customers will start receiving a higher lever of service.

 In certain instances, you need to ensure that your call center agents are reading an exact script for legal requirements.
-This is more along the lines of the typical customer perception of what call center scripting is, so it is something that you should use sparingly and only to stay compliant with regulations.
+This is more along the lines of the typical customer perception of what contact center scripting is, so it is something that you should use sparingly and only to stay compliant with regulations.

 As a call center manager, you can use call center scripts to get rid of your customers' perception of this tool.
 The easiest way to do this is by using call scripting intelligently to increase your customer satisfaction.

 Here are some of our best tips for creating and using call center scripts to improve customer satisfaction:

 Use Real Customer Interactions to Craft a Quality Script